CaioCeretta/fullstack-club/curso-next/stockly/src/app/products/[...id]/params.md

 So in the signature {params: { id }} we receive params already destructured directly by passing the parameters to the function

+## Inner folder inside [param]

+Let's say now, instead of accessing a page of localhost:3000/products/123 we know want to access localhost:3000/products/test/123

+if we do it like this in the current folder structure, we will receive a 404, but if we want to show to the user, in this screen, the products table, we can change the folder name from [id] to [...id], the difference will be, that on the [id] object we get from the params now, it will contain both the url parameters, so by printing the id we get from the param we will get the value of test123.
+This happens because now, with the ... we are basically spreading the parameters we send onto it, so we can use as many dynamic parameters as we want, but we need to know that, inside the id param, we will now have an array with all the parameters we are passing to the url in order